-Do you have a question about the correct usage of the semi-colon or how to place relative adverbs in a sentence?
-If so, you've come to the right place!
-The edufind.com English grammar guide is a complete reference on the rules of English usage.
-Every grammatical rule is explained in clear, simple language with several examples and, when necessary, counter-examples.
-The grammatical rules covered by this guide are categorized by part of speech.
-You will find the categories listed below.
-English grammar is not always simple to understand, but by referring to this grammar guide you'll be able to remember the rules and apply them with confidence.
+Do you have a question about the correct usage of the semicolon or how to place adverbs in a sentence?
+If so, you've come to the right place.
+Edufind.com is a complete English grammar guide filled with the rules of English usage.
+Each grammatical rule is explained in plain English with several examples, and when needed, counter-examples.
+The grammatical rules covered by this guide are categorized below.
+English grammar is not always easy to understand, but by using this guide you should be able to remind yourself of the rules of English usage and speak or write English with confidence.

-Nouns are people, places, and things.
-They tell us who or what we are talking about.
+Nouns are people, places, or things, They tell us what we are talking about.
 The words cat, Jack, rock, Africa, & it are nouns.

 Adjectives modify, or describe, nouns.
 The words tall, beautiful, irresponsible, & boring are adjectives.

 Adverbs modify adjectives, verbs, or other adverbs.
-They tell us how, when, & where things happen.
-They describe quantity, intensity, and opinion.
+They tell us how, when, and where things happen.
+They express quantity, intensity, frequency, and opinions.

-Articles, quantifiers, and other types of determiners modify nouns.
-They are similar to adjectives in that way.
-Determiners help us specify which thing we are talking about.
+Articles, quantifiers, and other determiners modify nouns.
+They ressemble adjectives in that way.
+Determiners help us say what we are talking about.

-Verbs are the action words in English.
+Verbs are action words.
 They tell us what is happening and when (past, present, future).
-They also express conditions and possibilities.
+Verbs can also express possibilities and conditions.

-Punctuation marks are not a part of spoken grammar, but they are essential to good writing.
+Punctuation is not part of oral grammar, but it is essential to master in written English.